drothenberg/test-content/docs/README.txt

   C. Microsoft Windows

-	  The OVAL Test Content is currently developed and tested on the 32-bit version of Microsoft Windows XP and the 64-bit version of Microsoft Windows 7.
+	  The OVAL Test Content is currently developed and tested on the 64-bit version of Microsoft Windows 7.

   D. Mac OS